A A A

 En Español Newsroom

-the health of American Indian and Alaska Natives.
-The American Indian and Alaska Native Health Research Advisory Council (HRAC), provides research related
+American Indian and Alaska Native Health Research Advisory Council (HRAC)

 This racial group includes people having origins in any of the original peoples of North, South America, and Central America, who maintain tribal affiliation or community attachment.
 As of 2012, there were an estimated 5.2 million people who were classified as American Indian and Alaska Native alone or American Indian and Alaska Native in combination with one or more other races.
 This racial group comprises 2 percent of the total U.S. population.